solids4foam/solids4foam.github.io/installation/installWithDocker.md

 ```
 > docker start solids4foam-v2.0-openfoam-v2012
 ```
-and subsequently connect to it with
+and subsequently, connect to it with
 ```
 > docker attach solids4foam-v2.0-openfoam-v2012
 ```